About the course

 The MSc is organised into six core modules:

 - Environmental Justice;

 The elective modules are shared with the other MSc courses in Geography and thus encourage interdisciplinary thinking.
 They offer a teaching and discussion environment within smaller groups, based on a suite of contemporary research themes linked to the themes of the course, that reflect the specific interests of core faculty and visiting research associates.
 The teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.

 An independent and original dissertation is an integral component of the course.
 In order to equip you with the necessary skills to undertake high quality research, a suite of training activities is offered to develop key transferable skills in order for you to be able to execute high quality independent and original research.
 The dissertation will expose you to applied research methods used widely in academic and professional research.

 The allocation of graduate supervision for this course is the responsibility of the School of Geography and the Environment and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the School of Geography and the Environment.
-Students will usually have 8 hours of supervision.
+Students will usually have eight hours of supervision.

 Examples of the organisations include government departments (eg US Department of Energy, National Water Services Agency Singapore), non-governmental organisations (eg OXFAM, Birdlife International), business organisations (eg Confederation of British Industry, Financial Services Authority) and international agencies (eg Food and Agriculture Organisation, United Nations Environment Programme).